• Skip to primary navigation

 I previously covered the History of Knephla Soup, which has a shared history with Spaetzle.
 In fact, they are fairly similar, with the most apparent difference being size.
 Spaetzle is a bit smaller than knöpfle dumplings.

-The story goes that spelt was a kind of grain that is closely related to wheat and could grow in poor soil conditions.
-Because of the versatility of the grain, you could make a dish from this.
+The story goes that spelt was a kind of grain closely related to wheat and could grow in poor soil conditions.
+Because of the grain’s versatility, you could make a dish from this.

 If you pare this recipe back to just flour and water, instead of milk, this would be a very reachable recipe to the poor.
 That is how this started.
-As time went on, it became a dish that was for all classes of people.
-So, of course, we add butter and dairy to give a rich flavor that the original dish did not.
+As time passed, it became a dish for all classes of people.
+So, of course, we added butter and dairy to give a rich flavor that the original dish did not.

 • There are a few different kinds of spaetzle makers.
 You might be able to get away with a strainer and using a rubber spatula to push the batter through.